themayursinha/blog/_posts/2026-09-18-i-tested-a-model-that-refuses-to-write-anything.md

 Real Jev landed 14 of 20 incident decisions and 9 of 14 trace decisions.
 Haiku 4.5 landed 16 of 20 and 11 of 14.
 Luna landed 15 of 20 and 8 of 14.
 Terra landed 18 of 20 and 8 of 14.
 Opus 5, the most expensive model here at $5 and $25 per million tokens, landed 15 of 20 and 10 of 14.

 Read as counts, the story changes.
-Jev is **two decisions** behind Haiku on each workflow, out of 20 and 14.
+Jev is **two decisions** behind Haiku on each workflow, which is four across the pooled 34.
 The 95 percent Wilson intervals are 48.1 to 85.5 percent for Jev against 58.4 to 91.9 for Haiku on incidents, and 38.8 to 83.7 against 52.4 to 92.4 on traces.
 Those intervals overlap almost completely, and a two-sided Fisher exact test against Jev returns p values from 0.24 to 1.00 across the four comparators.

-Not one of those differences is significant at this sample size.
+That last result is weaker than it sounds, and I want to state it properly. **This study is underpowered to detect a difference of the size I originally claimed.** Fisher will fail to reject at 20 and 14 items for almost any plausible gap, so the right reading is that no difference was demonstrated, not that the models are equivalent.
+Four decisions pooled is what this data can see and it cannot resolve it.
+A larger labelled set could easily show a real ten point gap in either direction, and the honest summary is that I do not know which way it would fall.

 Terra is what settles the reading.
 It produced the best incident score in the set and the joint worst trace score.
 Opus 5, at 438 times Jev's cost, beat it by a single decision on each workflow.
 Luna, the cheapest model here, finished between Jev and Haiku on incidents and below both on traces.
 There is no ordering that tracks price, or capability tier, or anything else I can defend at 20 and 14 cases.
 The earlier version of this post claimed a 10 to 14 point gap between Jev and Haiku, and the counts do not support that.

 What does survive is the shape of the trade.
-Jev costs one forty-seventh of Haiku, one ninety-ninth of Terra and one four-hundred-and-thirty-eighth of Opus 5, and answers about 37 times faster than Opus 5 on incidents, and it produced zero downgrades under adversarial probes while Luna produced nine across the two workflows.
+Jev costs one forty-seventh of Haiku, one ninety-ninth of Terra and one four-hundred-and-thirty-eighth of Opus 5, and answers about 37 times faster than Opus 5 on incidents, and it produced zero downgrades across 32 adversarial probe executions while Luna produced nine.
+That last number is a sketch rather than a result, 9 of 32 executions is not a ranking, but the direction is worth keeping.

 Then the other axis, which is unambiguous.
 Jev answered in 0.29 and 0.28 seconds on average, against 2.03 and 2.08 seconds for Haiku and 10.81 and 8.68 seconds for Opus 5.
 So it is about 7 times faster than the cheap model and about 37 times faster than the expensive one, as well as 47 to 438 times cheaper.
 The full 34-case run cost $0.00208 for Jev against $0.09765 for Haiku and $0.91134 for Opus 5, and none of those are projections from a price page.
 They are measured, and the gateway's own billed figure matched the arithmetic to the cent.